ve3wwg/ESP8266_TCP_UDP/README.md

     char temp[16];
     int x = 23;
-    const char *cp = int2str(x,temp, sizeof temp);
+    const char *cp = int2str(x,temp,sizeof temp);

 Upon return cp points to "23".
-Do not use the buffer name "temp", since the conversion starts at the end of the buffer (temp[15] holds the null byte) and works backwards.
+Do not use the buffer name "temp" for the returned string, since the conversion starts at the end of the buffer (temp[15] holds the null byte) and works backwards.
+The returned pointer provides the location of the string's first byte within the buffer.

 When compiled under Mac OSX, the esp8266.o module is about 17k in size.
 I expect a similar code size for AVR or ARM use.
 The class was designed to use flash over RAM, whenever there was a choice.

+STARTUP ISSUES:

+Initially, I highly recommend that you always reset the device using esp.reset(), even following a MCU initiated hardware reset.
+A number of settings can be stored in the ESP device and re-established at reset time (like access point etc.) If you plan to exploit that, you may be able to just use esp.start() instead of the delay caused by reset.

+If you expect to connect to the internet, make sure your WIFI AP is working first.

 UNFINISHED BUSINESS: